SocketCluster/socketcluster-website/docs/authentication.md

 });
 ```

 !!
 Note that in this case, the token contains all the information that we need to authorize this publish action, but we didn't really need to store the `channels` list inside the JWT - An alternative approach would have been to fetch the user account details from the database using the username from the JWT (but it would require an extra database lookup; bad for performance).
-See the section on [middleware and authorization](middleware-and-authorization.md) for more info about middleware in Asyngular.
+See the section on [middleware and authorization](middleware-and-authorization.md) for more info about middleware in SocketCluster.